Our Services

-Waking up gasping for air and feeling exhausted can be an emergency signal of sleep apnea, a condition where repeated airway blockages during sleep cause oxygen drops, stress-hormone surges, and serious cardiovascular and metabolic risks.
-Left untreated this pattern raises your risk of hypertension, heart rhythm problems, stroke, type 2 diabetes, and dangerous daytime impairment.
+Waking up gasping for air and feeling exhausted is a common warning sign of sleep apnea, a condition where repeated airway blockages during sleep cause oxygen drops, stress-hormone surges, and serious health risks.
+Left untreated, sleep apnea significantly raises your risk of high blood pressure, heart rhythm problems, stroke, type 2 diabetes, and dangerous daytime drowsiness.

 During normal sleep, your airway stays open so you can breathe continuously.
 In sleep apnea: